-A reliable estimate of the maximum net productivity rate ( $R{MAX}$ ) is not available for this stock of harbor porpoise.
-Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate of 4% be employed (Wade and Angliss 1997).
+A reliable estimate of the maximum net productivity rate (R{MAX}) is not available for this stock of harbor porpoise.
+Until additional data become available, the cetacean maximum theoretical net productivity rate of 4% will be used (NMFS 2016).

 POTENTIAL BIOLOGICAL REMOVAL